codyshepherd/CS533/README.md

 # threads

-A user-level threads library written in C.
+A user-level threads library written in C and x86_64 ABI.